eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/network-interface.rst

 =================================

-A sensu plugin to efficiently monitor network interfaces on Linux allowing to track metrics like speed, duplex, operational status, link carrier etc. [1]_
+A sensu plugin to efficiently monitor network interfaces on Linux allowing to track metrics like speed, duplex, operational status, link carrier, etc. [1]_

 .. contents::